Kaaz/DiscordBot/readme.md

 allows users to request a role

-Accessible though: getrole
+Accessible through: getrole

 Usable in public channels

 #### Usage